growingup-se/growingup-se/README.md

 ### Hi there 👋

+We are Growing Up - as we aim to dematerialize childhood and discourage related consumption while ensuring optimal development of the future generation.

 <!--
 **growingup-se/growingup-se** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.